Bradon Godfrey

-Bradon Cache Godfrey (born October 17, 1985 in Layton, Utah) is a former American football wide receiver.
+Bradon Cache Godfrey (born October 17, 1985) is an American former football wide receiver.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2009.
 He played college football at Utah.

-Godfrey has also been a member of the Baltimore Ravens.
+Godfrey was also a member of the Baltimore Ravens.

 College career

 Godfrey finished his college career with 128 receptions for 1,440 yards and eight touchdowns in 36 career games.

 Professional career

 Atlanta Falcons

-After going undrafted in the 2009 NFL Draft, Godfrey was signed by the Atlanta Falcons as an undrafted free agent.
+After going undrafted in the 2009 NFL draft, Godfrey was signed by the Atlanta Falcons as an undrafted free agent.
 He was waived on August 6 to make room for veteran wide receiver Marty Booker.

 Baltimore Ravens

 Godfrey was signed by the Baltimore Ravens on August 15, 2009.
 He was waived on August 31.